locationtech/geomesa/docs/user/datastores/index_config.rst

 To help with large data sets, GeoMesa can partition each index into separate tables, based on the attributes of each feature.
 Having multiple tables for a single index can make it simpler to manage a cluster, for example by making it trivial to delete old data.
-This functionality is currently supported in HBase, Accumulo and Cassandra.

 Partitioning must be specified through user data when creating a simple feature type, before calling ``createSchema``.
 To indicate a partitioning scheme, use the key ``geomesa.table.partition``.
 Currently